 Individual mentoring and paperwork review is another valuable part of Leading Women.
-Participants are able to submit their resumes and other paperwork to members of our leadership team, and then have private sessions to work on them.
+Participants may submit their resumes and other paperwork to members of our leadership team, and then have private sessions to review them.
 Other participants sign up for individual time with someone currently in the role that they are considering.

-Networking is the other crucial part of a Leading Women conference.
-Women find value not only in making connections with people currently in these leadership roles, but also in making connections with other clergywomen throughout the denomination who are also interested in increasing their leadership capacity.
+Networking is the final crucial part of a Leading Women conference.
+Participants find value not only in making connections with people currently in these leadership roles, but also in making connections with other clergywomen throughout the denomination who are also interested in increasing their leadership capacity.

 Does It Matter?

 The time spent at Leading Women continues to encourage participants for years after the conference.
 The connections they make to colleagues and other leaders in the church help them learn about interesting open positions.
 The clarity they receive during the conference propels them into being strong candidates when they do apply.

-I have been surprised and delighted how often I will hear from a Leading Women participant–even years later–that the work they did at Leading Women was a significant factor in them receiving their new call.
+I have been surprised and delighted how often I hear from a Leading Women participant–even years later–that the work they did at Leading Women was a significant factor in them receiving their new call.

 What Does Leading Women Cost?

-The cost of a Leading Women conference is roughly around $20,000.
-But we are committed that cost will not prohibit attendance.
+The total cost of a Leading Women conference is roughly around $20,000.
+We are committed that cost will not prohibit attendance.
 We ask participants to pay only some of this cost (with limited scholarships available).
 Both North American sessions of Leading Women were mostly underwritten by grants and gifts.
 We hope to continue offering Leading Women in the future, and continue to seek funding.
-If you would like to help fund this work or know an individual or group that might, please contact me!
+If you would like to help fund this work or know an individual or group that might, please contact me below.